Overview

 Throughout subsequent centuries, multiple authors - both religious and secular - engaged with different concepts of law, from authoritative rules and religious morality to precedent and dispute resolution.
 While Tibet never developed what could be called a 'legal system' in the conventional sense, various rulers, religious leaders, and communities undertook practices of discipline, governance, and conflict resolution that remained distinctively Tibetan, creating a rich textual tradition that continued into the twentieth century.

-This website lists Tibetan historical documents from the time of the late empire up to the sixteenth century, which are legal or relevant to law in some way.
+This website lists Tibetan historical documents from the time of the late empire up to the seventeenth century, which are legal or relevant to law in some way.

 From the fall of the empire through the medieval period up to the mid-16th century, Tibetan writers documented their understanding of law (khrims) and legal traditions within broader historical chronicles and religious texts.
 This collection presents extracts from historical narratives and religious writings that contain discussions of law and governance.

-Following the collapse of the Mongols' Yuan administration in 1368, the central Tibetan Pakmodru regime commissioned The Mirror of the Two Laws (Khrims gnyis gsal ba'i me long), a foundational legal treatise.
-This text, later known as the Fifteen Pronouncements (zhal lce bco lnga), presented guidelines for judges and mediators.
-Subsequent texts, including the Sixteen (zhal lce bcu drug),Thirteen (zhal lce bcu gsum), and Twelve Pronouncements (zhal lce bcu gnyis), became central to the seventeenth-century Ganden Phodrang administration under the Fifth Dalai Lama and remained influential into the twentieth century.
+After the collapse of the Mongols' Yuan administration in 1368, the central Tibetan Phakmodru regime commissioned The Mirror of the Two Laws (Khrims gnyis lta ba'i me long), a foundational legal treatise, which presented guidelines for judges and mediators.